luisdelaye/Mexstrain/README.md

 ------------------------------------------------------------------------
 ```

-Based on the above result, you have to decide: i) if you want to change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file; ii) if you want to change the names of the color_ordering.tsv file so they match those of the metadata.tsv file; or iii) if you have to add some names to the color_ordering.tsv file.
+As you can see, there are several names in metadata.tsv that do not match any in color_ordering.tsv.
+We recommend you to open the color_ordering.tsv file with a text edditor (like [ATOM](https://atom.io)) to carefully check why names are different.
+You will find that sometimes this is because the name in color_ordering.tsv is in Spanish and in metadata.tsv is in English (or viceversa).
+For instance, the name 'State of Mexico' which is in metadata.tsv, is not found in color_ordering.tsv; if you look carefully in color_ordering.tsv, you will find that this location is written in Spanish: 'Estado de Mexico'.
+In other occasions the name in metadata.tsv is longer than in color_ordering.tsv.
+This is the case of 'Coahuila de Zaragoza' which is written simply as 'Coahuila' in color_ordering.tsv.
+In addition, some names are written with accents in metadata.tsv, like 'Yucatán' and without accents in color_ordering.tsv.
+Finally, some names are simply missing in color_ordering.tsv, like 'Zapopan' and 'Puerto Vallarta'.
+By looking at the content of color_ordering.tsv identify which names are simply lacking in this file.

-In our example, we first are going to change the name of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file.
+Therefore, we first are going to change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file.
 We do this by creating a two column text file containing the names of the geographic localities to be substituted.
-In the first column we write the name to be substituted and in the second column we write the substitution name.
+In the first column we write the name to be substituted and in the second column we write the new name.
 The columns must be separated by tabs.
 Write all names in lowercase.
+Remember that new names of geographic localities must use only letters found in English (for instance, in Spanish avoid accents and the letter 'ñ').
 An example of a substitute.tsv file is shown next:

 ```
 state of mexico	estado de mexico